 museum of modern art

 This morning Ian and I went to brunch with a couple of friends, Claire and Danielle and then the girls and I walked over to MoMA to soak up a little culture.
-I’ve always loved this museum, and was so relieved when it finally moved back to Manhattan.
-The glory of being a member of the museum, is that you get to skip the long lines, and pretty much walk right in – which was a big relief, especially on a Saturday.
+I’ve always loved this museum, and was so relieved when it finally moved back to

-Photography collection, followed by the Architecture and Design galleries.
+We made our way through the Photography collection, followed by the Architecture and Design galleries.
 My favorite pieces in MoMA’s permanent collection are nearly all paintings – which is where we headed next - to Painting and Sculpture.
 My favorite piece at MoMA is Cézanne’s 'The Bather', which is one of my absolute favorite paintings.

 Paul Cézanne.
 (French, 1839-1906).
 The Bather. c.
 1885.